jwnwilson/hexrepo/README.md

 - Setup backend
     - Create common project
-        - Add user groups / permissions CRUD
-            - Add relationships update logic, look at how sqladmin does this
         - On signup create user
         - Add user id as custom claim on jwt token?
         - Authorization at gateway level for all non auth apps